nscharioth/berlin-parliament-seat-calculator/README.md

 This calculator allows the user to simulate the effect of a party switching from a state-wide-list to district lists and vice versa.
 Because the overall size of parliament is often dependent on the number of so called overhang seats (directly won seats above the number of seats allocated by proportional representation alone), parliament's size would change and this is accounted for in the calculator.

-At present, the calculator allows the user to estimate the effects based on the 2006, 2011, 2016 or 2021 election results.
+At present, the calculator allows the user to estimate the effects based on the 2006, 2011, 2016, 2021 and 2023 election results.
 Further data can, however, be easily added.

 The output table summarizes the situation at the overall level by party.
 It gives further detail on the type of seats won by each party.
 E.g. how many have been won directly and how many were allocated via lists.
 Further detail is given on overhang (Überhangmandate) and compensation (Ausgleichsmandate) type of seats.